MichelMoriniaux/tree-card/README.md

 # Tree Card for Home Assistant

-A custom Lovelace card that displays JSON data as an interactive, indented tree structure based on the `Name` key.
+A custom Lovelace card that displays JSON data as an interactive, indented tree structure.
+The card can fetch data from REST APIs or read from Home Assistant entities, with support for automatic refresh intervals.

 ## Features

+- **REST API Integration**: Fetch data directly from external APIs
+- **Auto-Refresh**: Configurable intervals for live data updates
 - **Hierarchical Display**: Shows nested JSON objects as an expandable tree
 - **Interactive**: Click to expand/collapse branches
 - **Status Indicators**: Color-coded status badges for different states